marcelo-rafael/github-explorer/README-en.md

 ## 📝 Licença

-Este projeto esta sobe a licença [MIT](./LICENSE).
+This project is under the license [MIT](./LICENSE).

-Feito com ❤️ por Marcelo Rafael Gonçalves 👋🏽 [Entre em contato!](https://www.linkedin.com/in/marcelo-rafael-gonçalves/)
+Made with ❤️ by Marcelo Rafael Gonçalves 👋🏽 [Get in Touch!](https://www.linkedin.com/in/marcelo-rafael-gonçalves/)

 ---

-##  Versões do README
+##  Versions of README

 [Português 🇧🇷](./README.md)  |  [Inglês 🇺🇸](./README-en.md)